Note 6 - Related Party Receivable

 six-year period, approximately

 $658,000in expenses that the Company determined to have been improperly paid under the Company's prior expense reimbursement policies.
-In addition to this reimbursement agreement, the Company has implemented and is continuing to implement enhanced policies and procedures for travel expense reimbursements and disbursements.

 $658,000non-interest-bearing receivable was recorded net of a